VENUES: New for Weddings

 - 2 min read

-Marriage licences in Toronto are currently obtained from the City Clerk's office in New City Hall.
-Moving that registry office and a chapel area back to a redesigned "Weddings" office at Old City Hall (OCH) would certainly add historic atmosphere to the occasion!
+Marriage licences are currently obtained from the City Clerk's office in New City Hall.
+However, moving that registry office and a chapel area back to a redesigned "Weddings" office at OCH will certainly add historic atmosphere to the occasion!

-The building is accessible up to the third floor.
+Accessability up to the third floor

 Comments